 The inherent issue with this point is that you’re solely focusing on Kryptonite, when magic is also one of Superman’s two most documented weaknesses.
 Even the word “magic” is so broad in the field of storytelling that it allows for hundreds, if not thousands of characters and powers that can present a very credible threat to Superman.

-In the DC Universe alone, characters like Zatanna, Zatara, John Constantine, Raven, Trigon, Dr. Fate, the Spectre, the Phantom Stranger, and several others all qualify as characters that can hurt, or even kill him because of their magic-based abilities.
+In the DC Universe alone, characters like the Enchantress, Zatanna, Zatara, John Constantine, Raven, Trigon, Dr. Fate, the Spectre, the Phantom Stranger, and several others all qualify as characters that can hurt, or even kill him because of their magic-based powers.

 3) “He Has No Personality”